dalvizu/sre-fuji-pingcloud/README.md

 ## Submitting:

-To submit your answer, solve the DevOps problem.
+To submit your answer, create a private repository and email that and any instructions for your final submission.
 Please do not place any solution in a public git repository or anywhere discoverable by a search engine, as we want to be able to re-use this test.